microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-5/solution.md

 ## Prerequisites

-Please ensure that you successfully passed [challenge 3](../../Readme.md#challenge-3) before continuing with this challenge.
+Please ensure that you successfully passed [challenge 4](../../Readme.md#challenge-4) before continuing with this challenge.

-In challenge 4, you will focus on implementing disaster recovery strategies for Azure SQL databases using Failover Groups and for Azure storage accounts.
-The primary objective is to ensure business continuity by protecting critical data stored in Azure SQL databases and Azure storage accounts against potential disasters.
+In this challenge, you will have failback again the VM, SQL DB from Sweden central to Germany West Central.
+The storage account should be failed back to Germany West Central as well.

 ### Actions
 * Task 1: Failback the VM to again from Sweden to Germany region (Source environment) and monitor the progress